 Step 3: Get your Digital Wallet

-Next, you’ll have to get your digital wallet, and since the Standard token Ethereum uses for minting NFTs is ERC-721, you’ll need a digital wallet that has support for ERC-721.
-Some of the popular options you should consider are Metamask (A Browser Plugin) which works at full capacity on Brave Browser and Google Chrome and also TrustWallet.
+Next, you’ll have to get your digital wallet, and since the Standard token Ethereum uses for minting NFTs is ERC-721, you’ll need a digital wallet with support for ERC-721.
+Some of the popular options you should consider are Metamask (A Browser Plugin) which works at full capacity on Brave Browser and Google Chrome, and also TrustWallet.

 Step 4: Transfer Ethereum into your Cryptocurrency Wallet

-Since you’ve created a Cryptocurrency wallet as we mentioned in Step one above and you’ve already purchased some Ethereum with your wallet, what you need to do now is send some Ethereum from your Cryptocurrency wallet to the digital wallet you created in step three above.
+Since you’ve created a Cryptocurrency wallet, as mentioned in Step one above, and you’ve already purchased some Ethereum with your wallet, what you need to do now is send some Ethereum from your Cryptocurrency wallet to the digital wallet you created in step three above.

 Step 5: Choose a MarketPlace

-Now, you need to choose a marketplace where you’re going to sell your Non-Fungible tokens.
-There are a number of options available such as:
+Now, you need to choose a marketplace where you will sell your Non-Fungible tokens.
+There are several options available such as: